SwissDataScienceCenter/renku-ui/README.md

 | [Storybook](https://storybook.js.org)         | UI component documentation                    |
 | [TypeScript](https://www.typescriptlang.org)  | JavaScript extension with static typing       |

+## Code Formating

+We use [prettier](https://prettier.io/docs/en/) to format the client codebase.

+You can manually run formatting with the following:

+    $ cd client
+    $ npm run format

+This repository is configured to automatically format the client files on commit.

+To automatically format on save in VS Code, you can install the `esbenp.prettier-vscode` extension then open your workspace settings.
+First, search for `editor.defaultFormatter` and set it to `Prettier`, then search for `editor.formatOnSave` and turn on "Format on save".

 ## Unit Tests and Linting